Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Boston College Stats and Trends

+- Boston College has played 11 games, with five wins against the spread.

-- The Eagles have covered the spread once this year when underdogs by 5 points or more (in two chances).
+- This year, the Eagles have one against the spread win in two games as an underdog of 4.5 points or more.

-- Boston College's games this season have eclipsed the over/under in 30% of its opportunities (three times in 10 games with a set point total).
+- Boston College's games this year have hit the over on three of 10 set point totals (30%).

-- When Boston College puts up more than 30.8 points, it is 2-1 against the spread and 4-0 overall.
+- When Boston College scores more than 30.8 points, it is 2-1 against the spread and 4-0 overall.

-- In games that Boston College picks up more than 449.8 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that Boston College amasses over 449.8 yards, the team is 2-1 against the spread and 4-0 overall.

-- This season the Eagles have 14 turnovers, 10 fewer than the Demon Deacons have takeaways (24).
+- The Eagles have turned the ball over 14 times, 10 fewer times than the Demon Deacons have forced turnovers (24).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.